-During the Middle Ages, the salt trade in Europe exploded.
-Methods to produce salt from seawater and use it as a food preservative were discovered and demand grew.
+During the Middle Ages, the salt trade in Europe flourished.
+As methods to produce salt from seawater were discovered, and use it as a food preservative, demand grew.
 So much so, that the mineral became more valuable than gold.
-Transport of this commodity to towns in need became a dangerous priority.
 New and existing routes soon became engaged in the salt trade.
-One such route extended from the shores of the Baltic Sea to Southern Bavaria and eventually connected other passageways throughout Europe.
-It was called the Salt Road or Alte Salzstraße.
-Heavily guarded horse drawn wagons carried small quantities of salt along these routes often accompanied by a cargo of beer.
+One such route extended from the shores of the Baltic Sea to southern Bavaria, it was called the Salt Road or Alte Salzstraße.
+Heavily guarded horse drawn wagons carried salt often accompanied by a cargo of beer brewed by local farm breweries.

-Like refrigeration, modern transportation had not yet been developed.
-This resulted in the defining origins of “Le Terrior”.
+Since methods of modern transportation had not yet been developed, the defining origins of “Le Terroir” surfaced.
 Brewers, farmers, and other artisans took advantage of local resources to create clothing, cuisine, art, shelter, and beer.
-In fact, some of the beer styles we drink today are a result of what was regionally available centuries ago.
-Farm brewers along the Salt Road, and throughout the world, made beer with ingredients that they and their neighbors had nearby.
-This behavior was born out of necessity, at Salt Road Brewing it’s our philosophy.
+In fact, some of the beer styles we drink today are a result of what was locally available centuries ago.
+Farm brewers along the Salt Road, and throughout the world, made beer with ingredients that they, and their neighbors, had nearby.
+This behavior was born out of necessity and, at Salt Road Brewing, it’s our philosophy.

 Yeah, and there’s sea salt in our beer!